vmihalko/ksh/src/cmd/INIT/README-mamake.md

 The last `?` is optional.

-In `%{`*variable*`-`*x*`}`, the value of *variable* is substituted if it is defined and non-empty, otherwise the value of *x* is substituted.
+In `%{`*variable*`-`*x*`}`, the value of *variable* is substituted if it is defined and non-empty, otherwise *x* is substituted.
 In `%{`*variable*`+`*x*`}`, *x* is substituted if the value of *variable* is defined and non-empty, otherwise the reference is removed.
+In both cases, *x* may be empty.
 Note that, unlike in `sh`(1), no distinction is made between an undefined variable and a defined variable with an empty value.